chanderson0/cs193c-nodejs-example/README.md

-NodeJS + Express Example for CS193C
+NodeJS + express + socket.io Example for CS193C
 ==================

 This is a quick example set up for Stanford's CS193C during Summer 2011 to demo how to use NodeJS, with supplemental files for getting this running on Heroku.
 It's intended to get people up to speed very quickly, so it sacrifices breadth for brevity.